 For instance, luxury brands like Maserati, BMW, Porsche, and Audi usually have higher insurance costs.
 Cars like Subaru, Hyundai, Honda and Mazda are often cheaper to insure.

-Find out how much car insurance costs for your car make and model in Kansas.
+Find out how much you’ll pay for car insurance for your vehicle make and model in Kansas.

 Guide: How to estimate car insurance using our car insurance estimator tool